-An Alabama (AL) vehicle bill of sale is an important document that you need when buying or selling an automobile in Alabama.
+An Alabama (AL) vehicle bill of sale is a document used when buying or selling an automobile in Alabama.
 It is a sales receipt that proves that there was a transaction where someone transferred a vehicle to another person, either as a sale or a gift.

 The Alabama Department of Revenue Motor Vehicle Division is responsible for registering vehicles in the state of Alabama while the Alabama Law Enforcement Agency is in charge of driver’s licenses.
 While a vehicle bill of sale is not necessary to register a vehicle every time, it is always required if there is no title for the vehicle.